flavialeotta/Transcriptomics/bulkRNA(unimi)/README.md

 transcriptomics analysis on tissues samples: this code was used for one part of the Transcriptomics exam (Prof. Giulio Pavesi) taken by Flavia Leotta at the University of Milan in June 2024, which comprehended two presentations, one on bulkRNA and another on scRNA analysis.
-The presentation is accessible in the same directory.

 Specifically, this report uses data from Gtex project (processed by Recount3), available at the following link